 Option 1 will give you a seamless look and is often considered the most contemporary of choices.
 This brings the colour of the roof down into the scheme.
 The image below shows a house with Colorbond Evening Haze roof, gutter and facia.

-Option 2 makes the gutters disappear into the roof and the facia stands out more.
+In option 2 the gutters disappear into the roof and the facia stands out more.
 This can be very effective if you have a white facia and lessens the impact of the roof and gutter.

 The roof in the image below is surprisingly Colorbond Woodland Grey and this demonstrates how light roofing can appear at different points of the day.
 A contrasting Deep Ocean gutter and facia has made a definite colour statement on the trim of the house.